vietor/weaknet-python/README.md

 > python >= 2.6, compatible 3.x

 Recommend:
-> openssl for most crypto.
+> sodium for chacha20 & salsa20.
-> sodium for chacha20 & salsa20
+> openssl for aes-192-cfb & aes-256-cfb and more.

 More discritption:
 ```sh